gpalomares2022/Kedro_real_project/README.md

 This is your new Kedro project, which was generated using `Kedro 0.18.5`.

-We need to work with Visual Studio Code and python version `3.10.x`.
+We need to work with python version `3.10.x`.

-## Rules and guidelines

-In order to get the best out of the template:

-* Don't remove any lines from the `.gitignore` file we provide
-* Make sure your results can be reproduced by following a [data engineering convention](https://kedro.readthedocs.io/en/stable/faq/faq.html#what-is-data-engineering-convention)
-* Don't commit data to your repository
-* Don't commit any credentials or your local configuration to your repository.
-Keep all your credentials and local configuration in `conf/local/`

-## How to create/activate a new environment for Kedro
+## How to create/activate a new environment for Kedro (with conda)

 In the project root, run: